 Sugar addicts of the world - tooth-friendly xylitol has come to the rescue.

+Time to breathe a sigh of relief - we have a sugar substitute with cavity-fighting properties that prevents tooth decay and reduces plaque by suppressing cariogenic Streptococcus mutans bacteria and more.
 While it seems like an oxymoron (contradiction in terms) that sugar should actually be good for your teeth - read on nevertheless.
-Whether you are fighting tooth decay, plaque build-up, bad breath, dry mouth or any combination thereof - products sweetened with the look- and taste-alike sugar substitute xylitol frequently provide effective help and constitute easy preventive dental care par excellence.
+Whether you are fighting cavities, plaque build-up, bad breath, dry mouth or any combination thereof - products sweetened with the look- and taste-alike sugar substitute xylitol frequently provide effective help and constitute easy preventive dental care par excellence.

 What is xylitol?

 Xylitol is a naturally occurring sweet substance which chemically belongs to the family of the so-called sugar alcohols [aka polyols].
 In its store-bought form, xylitol looks and tastes like regular sugar (but has c.
 40% less calories and, at least currently, is more expensive).